emmwilson/EFI_shortcourse_test/README.md

 # EFI_shortcourse_test
-pre-work repository for EFI short course on forecasting here is a change to local version
+pre-work repository for EFI short course on forecasting here is a change to locals